Luka Milovanov Georgijević: Biography

 In Buda, Luka met Vuk Karadžić in 1814, and Vuk sought to have Luka rearrange his manuscript, which Luka kept in very poor condition.
-Always in financial distress, Luka would take any type of writing job he could find, preparing writs and abstracts for paralegals and lawyers, and translating books first for Gligorije Dimić, a wealthy merchant, and later for Orthodox Bishop Dionisije Popović to survive.
+Always in financial distress, Luka would take any type of writing job he could find, preparing writs and abstracts for paralegals and lawyers, and translating books first for Gligorije Dimić, a wealthy merchant, and later for Orthodox Metropolitan-Bishop Dionisije Popović to survive.
 Finally weakened and physically ill, he began to lose his sight as well and died in a terrible slum on 23 November 1828.
-There were three Serbian women who were taking turns to care for him in his last days, Luka Milovanov handed over to one of them his manuscript telling her to give it to Vuk Karadžić.
-That woman turned out to be the future wife of Sima Milutinović, Marija Popović-Punkatorka.
+Three Serbian women were taking turns to care for him in his last days.
+Luka Milovanov handed over to one of them his manuscript, telling her to give it to Vuk Karadžić.
+That woman turned out to be the future wife of Sima Milutinović Sarajlija, Marija Popović Punktatorka.
 Vuk described Luka as "a man of medium height, very humorous, and honest to a fault."
-At one time Luka was invited to emigrate to Imperial Russia, but he preferred to move to Serbia, yet he did not go to either country.
+At one time, Luka was invited to emigrate to Imperial Russia, but he preferred to move to Serbia; he did not go to either country (empire).

-His contemporaries were poets and writers Lukijan Mušicki, Ivan Jugović, Sima Milutinović Sarajlija, Jeremija Gagić, Sava Mrkalj, Stevan Živković-Telemak, Pavle Solarić, and philologists Jernej Kopitar, Josef Dobrovský, Nicholas Révai (1750–1807), and Johann Christoph Adelung.
+His contemporaries were poets and writers Lukijan Mušicki, Ivan Jugović, Sima Milutinović Sarajlija, Jeremija Gagić, Dimitrije Dimitrijević, Sava Mrkalj, Stevan Živković-Telemak, Pavle Solarić, and philologists Jernej Kopitar, Josef Dobrovský, Nicholas Révai (1750–1807), and Johann Christoph Adelung.
 Georgijević gave his support to Vuk and Kopitar long before the Serbian Language Controversy.
 Both Luka Milovanov and his pupil Sava Mrkalj shared the same vision about the language reform.